imanghazizadeh/paid-media-strategy/README.md

-# 📊  paid-media-strategy
+# 📊 Axiolo Paid Media Challenge — Q1 2025
 Q1 2025 Paid Media Performance Analysis and Strategy for Axiolo

 This project presents a full-funnel paid media performance analysis for Axiolo, prepared as part of a marketing strategy challenge.
 It showcases data-driven insights, media efficiency metrics, and actionable recommendations to improve marketing ROI and conversion quality.

-# 📊 Axiolo Paid Media Challenge — Q1 2025

-This project showcases a complete paid media performance and funnel efficiency analysis developed for Axiolo, as part of a strategic marketing challenge.
-The work spans data modeling, media analysis, and actionable optimization tactics.

 ## 🔗 Access All Project Files